Essential Phone: Network compatibility

 The Essential Phone is compatible with the four largest wireless carriers in the United States, but the exclusive carrier partner is Sprint.
 In Canada, Telus is the exclusive carrier partner.

 In July 2017, it was reported Essential was planning to sell the Essential Phone in other markets, including the United Kingdom, with a possible partnership with EE, Japan, and Europe.

 Software

 Essential Phone runs Android, without modifications.
 It has an unlocked bootloader, potentially allowing for a significant developer community wanting to further customize its software.
 Rubin published a blog post on August 16, 2017, promising two years of Android updates and three years of monthly security patches.
 On August 6, 2018, the device was upgraded to Android 9.0 "Pie", day-and-date with its official launch on the first-party Google Pixel devices.
 An update to Android 10 was also released upon its public availability in September 2019.

+degoogled ROMs can bring the phone up to Android 15 and include CrDroid, lineageOS, LineageOS with microG, and CarbonROM (Android 11).